 Idempotent services are retryable.
 They reproduce the same results regardless of the number of times the service is invoked.
 They have absolutely no side effects.

 The default value for idempotent property is true.
 Setting the idempotent property to false results in dehydration of the process after running the partnerlink.
 The decision about the configuration of idempotent property must be done at the design and development time by the developer.

-For more information about idempotent property, see Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite.
+For more information about idempotent property, see Developing SOA Applications with Oracle SOA Suite

 A transaction tends to grow big when it encompasses a set of activities to process each repeating node in an XML message and when the number of repeating nodes is quite large.

 The default value for the dspMaxThreadDepth property is set to 600.
 If the number of BPEL activities run in a transaction exceeds this value, the BPEL engine issues an automatic implicit commit to end the transaction.
 This might not be in alignment with the application transaction semantics.
 This could be eliminated by setting this property to an arbitrarily high value.
 This approach anticipates that the global transaction as defined by the integration developer ends much before BPEL reaches the new threshold.
 In most of the situations, setting the property to a very high value helps the transaction to get completed.
 However, it has the potential to impact the overall scalability of the application.
 Hence, attempts should be made to keep the scope of the transaction as small as possible.